d1ngn1gefe1/superstitchous2.0/README.md

 ####Segmentation:
 Parameter                           | Description
 ----------------------------------- | ------------------------------------------
-inDir                               | directory with `project.yaml`; output directory of stitching outDir                              | output directory of segmented cores coreW                               | number of cores in each row coreH                               | number of cores in each column
+inDir                               | directory with `project.yaml`; output directory of stitching. outDir                              | output directory of segmented cores. coreW                               | number of cores in each row. coreH                               | number of cores in each column.

 Optional parameter                  | Description | Default
 ----------------------------------- | ----------- | -------
-winW                                | width of segmenting window in `cropped.jpg` | 55
+winW                                | width of segmenting window in `cropped.jpg`. | 55
-winH                                | height of segmenting window in `cropped.jpg` | 55
+winH                                | height of segmenting window in `cropped.jpg`. | 55
-crop                                | 1 = generate the output; 0 = only view the segmentation result in downsampled image | 0
+crop                                | 1 = generate the output; 0 = only view the segmentation result in downsampled image. | 0